Tensor Decomposition Networks for Fast Machine Learning Interatomic Potential Computations: Experiments

 \subsection{Results on OC20}

-Table summarizes our performance on the two principal OC20 validation tasks: \textsc{IS2RE‑Direct}, which predicts the relaxed adsorption energy directly from the initial geometry (no noisy‑node auxiliary loss), and \textsc{S2EF} on the 2M subset, which jointly regresses per‑atom forces and total energies.

-We benchmark against the strongest tensor‑product architectures reported to date, including Equiformer~\citep{liao2022equiformer}, Equiformer‑v2~\citep{liao2024equiformerv}, and eSCN~\citep{passaro2023reducing}.
-Metrics follow the official OC20 protocol: energy mean absolute error (MAE,~eV) and energy within threshold (EwT,~\%) in \textsc{IS2RE-Direct} for four validation sub-splits: distribution adsorbates and catalysts (ID), out-of-distribution adsorbates (OOD-Ads), out-of-distribution catalysts (OOD-Cat), and out-of-distribution adsorbates and catalysts (OOD-Both), and energies MAE (meV) and forces MAE (meV/\AA) in \textsc{S2EF 2M} validation set.
-The \textsc{S2EF} results are shown in~\cref{tab: s2ef}.
-Our TDN model achieves superior performance in energy prediction while maintaining comparable accuracy in force prediction.
+\cref{tab: is2re} summarizes our performance on the principal OC20 task \textsc{IS2RE‑Direct}, which predicts the relaxed adsorption energy directly from the initial geometry (no noisy‑node auxiliary loss).
+We benchmark against the widely-used baselines reported to date, including SchNet~\citep{schutt2018schnet}, DimeNet++~\citep{gasteiger2020fast}, GemNet-dT~\citep{gasteiger2021gemnet}, SphereNet~\citep{liu2022spherical}, Equiformer~\citep{liao2022equiformer} and EquiformerV2~\citep{liao2024equiformerv}.
+Metrics follow the official OC20 protocol: energy mean absolute error (MAE,~eV) and energy within threshold (EwT,~\%) in \textsc{IS2RE-Direct} for four validation sub-splits: distribution adsorbates and catalysts (ID), out-of-distribution adsorbates (OOD-Ads), out-of-distribution catalysts (OOD-Cat), and out-of-distribution adsorbates and catalysts (OOD-Both).
 The \textsc{IS2RE‑Direct} results are presented in~\cref{tab: is2re}, demonstrating that our model achieves performance comparable to Equiformer while being more efficient, as detailed in~\cref{sec:efficiency}.
-This highlights the effectiveness of our architecture in maintaining expressivity while significantly reducing computational costs.
+This highlights the effectiveness of our architecture in maintaining accuracy while significantly reducing computational costs.

-Both the \textsc{IS2RE‑Direct} and \textsc{S2EF 2M} TDN models are trained with the optimization scheme of Equiformer~\citep{liao2022equiformer}: AdamW with learning‑rate $2\times10^{-4}$ and weight decay $10^{-3}$, a batch size of 32, and a cosine decay schedule with 2 warm‑up epochs and 0.2 warm-up factor over 30 training epochs.
+\textbf{Training Setup.}\quad For the \textsc{IS2RE-Direct} task, we follow Equiformer’s optimization setup~\citep{liao2022equiformer} by a maximum angular degree $L=1$, an AdamW optimizer with a learning rate of $2\times 10^{-4}$ and a weight decay of $10^{-3}$, a batch size of 32, and a cosine-decay learning-rate schedule.
+A warm-up is employed for 2 epochs on \textsc{IS2RE-Direct}, with a warm-up factor of 0.2; the cosine decay then runs over 30 training epochs. \textsc{IS2RE-Direct} experiments are run on a single NVIDIA RTX A6000-48GB GPU.